coffeemancy/fortitudo/README.md

 # fortitudo

-Crazy tool for Spreadsheet Warriors to generate Strength Training programs using edn data, embedded ruby (erubis) templates, and a bit of LaTex.
+Fun tool for Spreadsheet Warriors to generate Strength Training programs using edn data, embedded ruby (erubis) templates, and a bit of LaTex.

 ## examples